 Poets work with Memory Café participants to recite poetry and see what memories this activity might trigger.
 Poets may then also continue to work individually with those participants who respond particularly well to explore uncovered memories and find new stories.
 Additional workshops will also provide support and help to get families and friends writing and creating their own records to capture and share their precious memories.

-During Dementia Awareness Week, an initiative developed by the Alzheimer’s Society, our partnership promotes a new National Memory Day.
+During Dementia Action Week, an initiative developed by the Alzheimer’s Society, our partnership promotes National Memory Day.
 The first such day was commemorated on 18 May 2017.

 The next National Memory Day is 24th May 2018.

 The purpose of National Memory Day is to generate awareness of the positive impact of poetry on those living with memory loss, to motivate more people and groups to become involved in the project, to celebrate the consequences of the National Memory project over the previous 12 months and to generate further donations to enable the good work to continue.

 Find out what happened on National Memory Day 2017 here.